wasta-linux/wasta-linux-website/content/home/download.md

 <p align="center"> ![Wasta-Linux](../../img/wasta-linux-round-128.png)
 # Wasta-Linux: Downloads

+*If you are unsure of which download may be best for your hardware, please use the links at the bottom of this page to post to the Wasta-Linux Users list to ask for clarification.*

 ### {{< tabs "downloads" >}}

 {{< tab "18.04" >}}

 ### [**Wasta-Linux-18.04.3-64Bit**](http://www.wastalinux.org/downloads/isos/wl-18-04-3/WL-18.04.3-64bit.iso)
 * ***updated:*** 2019-08-30
 * ***md5:*** f13a4cf5d18e8f40a5cfd0722dc1d814